Quantum Algorithm for Online Convex Optimization: Introduction

 \section{Introduction}

 Convex optimization is a basic foundation for artificial intelligence, particularly for machine learning.
 While many ingenious algorithms have been developed for convex optimization problems \cite{Boyd2004,Bubeck15}, people still hunger for more efficient solutions in the era of big data.
 Since quantum computing exhibits advantages over classical computing \cite{Shor1999,Grover1996,Harrow2009,Harrow2017}, people seek to employ quantum computing techniques to accelerate the optimization process.
-On the one hand, combinatorial optimization was shown to be acceleratable by using quantum techniques such as Grover's algorithm or quantum walks \cite{Ambainis2006,Durr2006,Durr1996,Grover1996,Mizel2009,Yoder2014,Sadowski2015,He2020}.
-On the other hand, in the last few years, some significant quantum improvements were achieved for convex optimization in linear programming \cite{KP18,Li2019,Van2019}, second-order cone programming \cite{Kerenidis2019s,Kerenidis2019Svm,Kerenidis2019P}, quadratic programming \cite{kerenidis2020}, polynomial optimization \cite{Rebentrost2019}, and semi-definite optimization \cite{Joran19,Fernando17,Fernando19,Joran17,KP18}.
+On the one hand, combinatorial optimization was shown to be acceleratable by using quantum techniques such as Grover's algorithm or quantum walks \cite{Grover1996,Ambainis2006,Durr2006,Durr1996,Mizel2009,Yoder2014,Sadowski2015,He2020}.
+On the other hand, in the last few years, some significant quantum improvements were achieved for convex optimization in linear programming \cite{KP18,Li2019,Van2019}, second-order cone programming \cite{Kerenidis2019s,Kerenidis2019Svm,Kerenidis2019P}, quadratic programming \cite{kerenidis2020}, polynomial optimization \cite{Rebentrost2019}, and semi-definite optimization \cite{KP18,Joran19,Fernando17,Fernando19,Joran17}.
 Note that they are all special cases of convex optimization.
 In the last two years, quantum algorithms for general convex optimization were studied \cite{DeWolf18,Childs18}, where the main technique used is the quantum gradient estimation algorithm \cite{Jordan05,Gilyen2019}.
-While many studies focus on improving offline convex optimization with quantum computing techniques as mentioned above, few work considers applying quantum computing methods to online convex optimization.
+Note that the studies mentioned above focus on improving offline optimization with quantum computing techniques.
+Recently, people began to consider applying quantum computing methods to online optimization problems.
+In 2020, two related results were given \cite{casale2020, wang2020}, where quantum algorithms for the best arm identification problem, a central problem in multi-armed bandit, were proposed.
+In the same year, the initial version of this paper was uploaded to arXiv \cite{he2020online}.
+The online problem considered in \cite{casale2020, wang2020} is discrete, while we study a continuous online problem, that is the online convex optimization problem.
+Besides the different settings, the basic quantum technique they used is the quantum amplitude amplification, while ours is the quantum phase estimation.